 3) Question: Can I install the Phish Alert Button (PAB) on a mobile device?

-Answer: Yes, but only if you are using Office 365 and the Microsoft Outlook mobile app (for iOS and Android).
-See our Phish Alert Button Guide for the Outlook Mobile App (iOS and Android) and Office 365 for more information.
+Answer: Yes, but only if you are using Microsoft 365 and the Microsoft Outlook mobile app (for iOS and Android).
+See our Phish Alert Button Guide for the Outlook Mobile App (iOS and Android) and Microsoft 365 for more information.

 4) Question: Can I send phishing security tests to mobile users?